 Our research goals reach beyond knowledge generation to impact issues of social justice, peacemaking, and environmental sustainability, with particular attention to the centering of epistemologies that have historically been devalued and silenced.
-We embrace Indigenous research methodologies taking into account the culturally based epistemological, ontological, and axiological assumptions of Indigenous groups in order to transform Western regimes of knowledge into more inclusive, pluralistic, and holistic paradigms that promote epistemic justice.
+We embrace Indigenous research methodologies that decenter Western regimes of knowledge and are based on relational, inclusive, and holistic paradigms.
+In this way, research becomes a tool for epistemic emancipation to co-construct pluralistic knowledges and implement solidarity.

-These commitments shift research from being "on" or "about" "others," to being a mode of inquiring with others in ways that are meaningful not only to academia but to the group engaged in the research and others aligned with their advocacies.
-For this reason, particular care must be given to how the research situation is constituted, as well as to the modes of the dissemination of the research findings beyond the creation of a dissertation for the student's own professional goals.
-Indeed, we welcome as part of the dissertation, alternative presentations that are suited to the community and its aims, including but not limited to oral approaches, arts-based approaches, written approaches useful to the community, and visual methodologies.
+These commitments shift research from being "on" or "about" "others," to being a mode of inquiring in horizontal relationship and collaboration with people about unjust conditions and concerns in ways that are meaningful not only to academia but to co-participants and those aligned with their advocacies and needed actions to effect social and ecological justice.
+For this reason, particular care must be given to how the research relationship is constituted, as well as to the modes of the dissemination of findings beyond the creation of a dissertation for the student's own professional goals.
+Indeed, we welcome as part of the dissertation, alternative presentations that are suited to the community and its aims, including but not limited to, locally relevant written approaches, oral and visual methodologies.